 - The general design for the Pokémon variant of the First Town is Hero's home, Rival's home, Pokémon Lab, and Professor's home (sometimes the same as the Rival's).
 Typically, the other towns will have at least five buildings.
 Also, for some reason, the First Towns each have a resident fat guy who raves about technology.

-- Pokémon Black 2 and White 2 subverts this: for the first time ever, the starting town, Aspertia City, will actually be a city, and quite a large one at that.
+- Pokémon Black 2 and White 2 subverts this: for the first time ever, the starting town, Aspertia City, is actually a city, and quite a large one at that.
 Oh, and it actually has a Pokémon Center.
 It's also the first starting town with a Gym.

 - Vaniville Town in Pokémon X and Y is more like the earlier ones.